MushroomFleet/DJZ-Nodes/README.md

 This node fixes that problem by finding the safest values for cascade.
 This is my first public node, it also supports 1.5 and SDXL.

+Currently this is not a full fledged custom node pack, cloning will not work yet ;) just put the .py files in the main comfyui customnodes folder, then restart to use them.